Rita Letendre: Zen and Abstract Expressionism

 In the late 1950s, having internalized the ideas of the Plasticiens, she abandoned the confines of geometric works and began studying the ideas of Zen and Confucius; these ideas began to translate into her paintings characterized by lines and strokes in black and white.
 She was also struck by the work of the Abstract Expressionists in New York and in particular, impressed by the work of Franz Kline.
 Many of these elements and themes would be revisited in the works that soon followed, increasing in gestural quality and characterized with heavy impasto with a palette knife or spatula.
 Her production began to increase and Letendre began to come into her own, winning first prize in the Concours de la Jeune Peinture in 1959 and the Prix Rodolphe-de-Repentigny in 1960.
 This prize (worth $300) and the additional sales that followed enabled Letendre to quit her job and paint full-time – it also allowed her to buy more paint and canvas.

-Armed with better paint, more colors and more material, she began painting larger works in explosions of violent color and won second prize in the painting category in the Concours artistiques du Québec in 1961.
+Armed with better paint, more colors and more material, she began painting larger works in explosions of violent colour and won second prize in the painting category in the Concours artistiques du Québec in 1961.
 Her compositions were intensely personal, more carefully planned; she began anchoring masses with carefully visualized gestures which would often take hours to visualize and execute.
 Having secured a Canada Council grant in 1962, she travelled with Ulysse Comtois throughout Europe for the next year and a half.
 This was a productive period and she sent large groups of works home; the beginnings of her hard edge style also began, where more well defined masses or wedges would evoke vibration, movement and collisions.
 In Italy she showed at Spoleto, won a gold medal at Piccola Europa in Sassaferator, and met Russian-born sculptor Kosso Eloul.
-On Eloul’s invitation to work in one of his studios, she travelled with Ulysse Comtois to paint in Israel.
+On Eloul's invitation to work in one of his studios, she travelled with Ulysse Comtois to paint in Israel.